Fukushima nuclear plant starts 2nd release of treated radioactive wastewater into the sea

 Plant operator Tokyo Electric Power Company Holdings said workers activated a pump to dilute the treated water with large amounts of seawater, slowly sending the mixture into the ocean through an underground tunnel.

-The wastewater discharges, which are expected to continue for decades, have been strongly opposed by fishing groups and neighboring countries including South Korea, where hundreds of people staged protest rallies.
-China banned all imports of Japanese seafood, badly hurting Japanese seafood exporters.
+Some scientists say, however, that the continuing release of low-level radioactive materials is unprecedented and needs to be monitored closely.

-Japan’s government has set up a relief fund to find new markets and reduce the impact of China’s ban.
+Japan’s government has set up a relief fund to help find new markets and reduce the impact of China’s seafood ban.
+Measures also include the temporary purchase, freezing and storage of seafood and promotion of seafood sales at home.

+Cabinet ministers have traveled to Fukushima to sample local seafood and promote its safety.

+TEPCO is tasked with providing compensation for reputational damage to the region’s seafood caused by the wastewater release.
+It started accepting applications this week and immediately received hundreds of inquiries.
+Most of the damage claims are linked to China’s seafood ban and excess supply at home causing price declines, TEPCO said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.